pinkswede/Lazy-Snake/README.md

-Welcome to my recreation of the classic Snake game, built with the simplicity and elegance of the Raylib library.
-This game is a tribute to the timeless mobile game that many of us played on our first cell phones.
-Dive into nostalgia with a modern twist!
+Welcome to my recreation of the classic Snake game, built with the Raylib library.
+This is a tribute to one of the first and most the timeless mobile games